whitgroves/solidity-contracts/README.md

 Similarly, the original owner and the tenant can revoke or terminate the lease early via `revokeLease()` and `terminateLease()`, which requires an allowance by the owner to reverse the transaction.
 Note that even if the lease is revoked on the same day, the tenant will always be charged for at least 1 day's use.

 ### DemocraticallyOwned
-An extension of `Ownable` that changes ownership by vote.
+An extension of `AccessControlled` that changes ownership by vote.
 Voters are allowed to participate based on ownership of an `ERC20` or `ERC721` token specified by the initial owner at construction:
 ```
 import {DemocraticallyOwned} from "https://github.com/whitgroves/solidity-contracts/blob/main/DemocraticallyOwned.sol";